decisionmechanics/essential-robot-framework/notes/index.md

 ### Exercise: Check that deleting removes records

 - Add some records to the `users` table
-- Execute a `DELETE` without a wildcard
+- Execute a `DELETE` without a guard
 - Confirm that the table is now empty (e.g. using the `Check Row Count` keyword
 - Solution in `clear-users-table.robot`